 15.9.
 Firewalls and instance profiles

 Most common operating systems include host-based firewalls for an additional layer of security.
 While instances should run as few applications as possible (to the point of being single-purpose instances, if possible), all applications running on an instance should be profiled to determine which system resources the application needs access to, the lowest level of privilege required for it to run, and what the expected network traffic is that will be going into and coming from the virtual machine.
-This expected traffic should be added to the host-based firewall as allowed traffic (or whitelisted), along with any necessary logging and management communication such as SSH or RDP.
+This expected traffic should be added to the host-based firewall as allowed traffic, along with any necessary logging and management communication such as SSH or RDP.
 All other traffic should be explicitly denied in the firewall configuration.

 On Linux instances, the application profile above can be used in conjunction with a tool like